crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 The code can be found in the [PyPoSim Github Repo](https://github.com/crazzle/PyPoSim)

-Using this project, let's generate some timeseries data, store it to a CSV and visualize it like real systems would visualize it!
+Using this project, let's generate some timeseries data, store it to a CSV and visualize it like real systems would visualize it!<!--more-->

 ## The basics